pbklink/motif-core/etc/motif-core.api.md

     dyPhysicalDeliveryScripSettlement = 1
 }

-// Warning: (ae-missing-release-tag) "TextFormatter" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "TextFormatterService" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "TextFormatter" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "TextFormatterService" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class TextFormatter {
+export class TextFormatterService {
     constructor(_symbolsService: SymbolsService, _settingsService: SettingsService);
     // (undocumented)
     finalise(): void;